Common Illness in Puppies: Parvovirus

 Diagnosis and Treatment

-Since CPV is a virus, it will stay in a dog’s system for the rest of his or her life.
-This makes them more vulnerable to contracting other diseases, so it’s important to talk to your vet about ways to boost dogs’ immune systems and protect them.
-For two months after initial infection, your dog has a high chance of passing CPV on to other dogs; you need to quarantine your dog to prevent spreading the disease.
+For several days after initial infection, your dog has a high chance of passing CPV on to other dogs.
+Infected dogs should be quarantined for 10 days after diagnosis to prevent spreading the disease, however in many cases, the dog would be hospitalized and receiving treatment during that time already.
 Bleach all surfaces your pet came into contact with – food and water bowls, toys, crate, etc. – as CPV can remain contagious for up to a month.
 After bleaching, make sure to soak the items in dish soap and water to prevent bleach contamination.

+Talk to your veterinarian about the parvovirus vaccine.
+Don’t allow unvaccinated or recently vaccinated puppies in an area such as dog parks that could potentially have infected feces or soil.
 Regularly clean your backyard of feces to prevent the spread of CPV.
-There is a parvovirus vaccine; talk to your vet.
 It’s extremely important to keep puppies’ environments clean to reduce the risk of them contracting life-threatening diseases.
-Refrain from socializing your puppy until two weeks after a recent CPV vaccination.
+Practice safe and responsible socialization with your puppy for two weeks after a recent CPV vaccination – this means avoiding visiting dog parks or any areas where dogs infected with parvo could have visited.

 Parvovirus is a serious illness that is most commonly found in young puppies.
 With the proper steps – vaccination, clean environment – you can keep your puppy safe.